steambap/koa-tree-router/readme.md

 router.get("/bar", authMiddleware, (ctx) => { /* your code */ });
 router.get("/baz", authMiddleware, (ctx) => { /* your code */ });
 ```
+**Caveat**: `use` must be called before register a new handler.
+It does not append handlers to registered routes.

 #### routes
 Returns router middleware.